 Add to that:

 - feeling like if you asked for help people would question your ability to do your job

 - living in fear of making a mistake, doubting yourself and your choices constantly

 - feeling isolated and alone

 Hitting the wall was the best thing that ever happened.
-It forced Brenda to look at what was really important to her.
-What was the contribution she wanted to make, what was the legacy she wanted to leave behind, what did she want to be remembered for?
-It was in answering those questions that she saw that her true passion, her true calling, is to support, motivate and inspire other fitness professionals who work in an industry that often leaves us drained and burned out.
+It forced me to look at what was really important.
+What was the contribution I wanted to make, what was the legacy I wanted to leave behind, what did I want to be remembered for?
+It was in answering those questions that I saw that my true passion, my true calling, is to support, motivate and inspire other fitness professionals who work in an industry that often leaves us drained and burned out.

-Brenda believes that when we work together we all achieve more.
-Her entire career is a model of how well that belief system works when it’s truly at the core of what you do.
-In everything she does she looks to collaborate and build community so that the fitness professionals have the absolute best opportunities to positively impact the lives of others.
+I believe that when we work together we all achieve more.
+My entire career is a model of how well that belief system works when it’s truly at the core of what you do.
+In everything I do I look to collaborate and build community so that fitness professionals have the absolute best opportunities to positively impact the lives of others.